Wildlife Photography Guide – Part I

 Let’s assume you paid the money and are in the hide.
 You are waiting for a very rare bird or mammal who is afraid of people.
 The worst thing you can do is press your shutter when the object is in the frame.

 Never do it.
 Be patient.
-Give him time to get used and start eating or doing what he is supposed to do.
+Give him time to get used to the environment and start eating or doing what he is supposed to do.
 When he feels secure with the environment and focused on eating, slowly move your lens in the direction and start shooting slowly.
 Some birds or mammals are very cooperative and allow you to get really close, while others take off at the slightest sign of any movement or noise.

 Wildlife Photography Guide – Try to Get to Eye Level as Close as Possible